 There are private foundations that offer scholarships in Japan, too.

 Different scholarship programs have different requirements.
-But the list below is the generic requirements that should be met by any applicant.
+But the list below is the general requirements that should be met by any applicant.

 - Must have a recommendation by the school’s president or dean.

-- Country of your nationality must have diplomatic relations with Japan.
+- The country of your nationality must have diplomatic relations with Japan.